hyperledger/fabric/docs/source/chaincode4ade.rst

 See the `client identity (CID) library documentation <https://github.com/hyperledger/fabric/blob/master/core/chaincode/shim/ext/cid/README.md>`_ for more details.

-To add the client identity shim extension to your chaincode as a dependency, see vendoring_.
+To add the client identity shim extension to your chaincode as a dependency, see :ref:`vendoring`.

 Chaincode encryption
 --------------------